mukeshpanchal27/performance/plugins/optimization-detective/README.md

 ### Filter: `od_url_metrics_breakpoint_sample_size` (default: 3)

 Filters the sample size for a breakpoint's URL Metrics on a given URL.
 The sample size must be greater than zero.
 You can increase the sample size if you want better guarantees that the applied optimizations will be accurate.
-During development, it may be helpful to reduce the sample size to 1:
+During development, it may be helpful to reduce the sample size to 1 (along with setting the `od_url_metric_storage_lock_ttl` and `od_url_metric_freshness_ttl` filters below) so that you don't have to keep reloading the page to collect new URL Metrics to flush out stale ones during active development:

 ```php
 add_filter( 'od_url_metrics_breakpoint_sample_size', function (): int {